-Yes, you can.
+Yes.
 Yoga is a great exercise to do during pregnancy as it doesn’t put too much strain on your joints.
 It has also been shown to reduce anxiety and to help women stay calm in pregnancy and labour.

 As you’re used to running, it’s fine to carry on during your pregnancy as long as you feel comfortable.

 As long as you feel comfortable and you have no medical issues in pregnancy, you can carry on exercising right up until your baby is born.

 - Juhl M, Andersen PK, Olsen J, Madsen M, Jørgensen T, Nøhr EA, Andersen AM (2008).
 ‘Physical exercise during pregnancy and the risk of preterm birth: a study within the Danish National Birth Cohort’, American Journal of Epidemiology, 167 (7): 859–66. http://www.ncbi.nlm.nih.gov/pubmed/18303008

 - RCOG (2006).
 Exercise in Pregnancy: Statement No. 4, London, Royal College of Obstetricians and Gynaecologists. https://www.rcog.org.uk/globalassets/documents/guidelines/statements/statement-no-4.pdf

 - Tinloy J, Chuang CH, Zhu J, Pauli J, Kraschnewski JL, Kjerulff KH (2014) ‘Exercise during pregnancy and risk of late preterm birth, cesarean delivery, and hospitalizations’, Women’s Health Issues, 24 (1): e99–e104: doi: 10.1016/j.whi.2013.11.003: http://www.ncbi.nlm.nih.gov/pubmed/24439953